-Best of the Boardwalk - Top Boardwalk destinations of 2017
+Best of the Boardwalk - Top Boardwalk destinations of 2018

 Best Caramel Corn

-Fisher’s recently celebrated their 80th anniversary, proving that a bucket of caramel popcorn on the boardwalk never goes out of style.
+Fisher’s has been around for over 80 years now, proving that a bucket of caramel popcorn on the boardwalk never goes out of style.
 Originally a corner store on Talbot Street, Fisher’s soon gained popularity for their delicious secret caramel recipe, and today they’ve expanded the popcorn flavors to include white cheddar, cinnamon caramel, caramel chocolate drizzle and the old Maryland favorite, Old Bay.

 Runner-up: Dolles Candyland